abhijithpradeepkumar/Rela-time-Object-detection/README.md

 Overview

 This project implements real-time object detection using YOLOv5 and OpenCV with a webcam.
 It detects multiple objects in real-time, drawing bounding boxes and labels on detected objects.
-The project is ideal for robotics, automation, and STEM education.

 ## Features

 Uses YOLOv5 for real-time object detection

-Runs on a laptop webcam (Linux/macOS/Windows compatible) Efficient and Fast inference using PyTorch
+Runs on a laptop webcam (Linux/macOS/Windows compatible)

+Efficient and Fast inference using PyTorch

 Tracks multiple objects simultaneously
-Easy to extend (custom dataset, additional features)

 ## Installation